Chaco Canyon Consulting

 This is a course about using spreadsheets to model businesses and business processes, from the perspective of a manager.
 It emphasizes both the modeling techniques, and the process of modeling itself.
 That is, we're not only interested in building models that managers need, but we want to build them in ways that are easily managed, and that give reliable and cost-effective results.

 In the form of a stand-alone Web site, it includes dozens of worked examples and homework problems, with solutions.
 Not just descriptions of solutions (though we include that, too) — actual Excel workbooks.
 Moreover, the solutions are far more than just answers.
-They come complete with narrative explanations which discuss alternatives and tradeoffs of different approaches.
+They come complete with narrative explanations that discuss alternatives and tradeoffs of different approaches.
 And when more than one approach is possible and instructive, the solution includes both.

 Here's a sampling of topics: